abbr/NodeSSPI/README.md

       - default to false.
 Whether authentication should be performed at per request level or per connection level.
 Per connection level is preferred to reduce overhead.
   * retrieveGroups: false|true
       - default to false.
 Whether to retrieve groups upon successful authentication.
-  * maxLoginAttemptsPerConnection: \<number\>
+  * maxLoginAttemptsPerConnection: &lt;number&gt;
       - default to 3.
 How many login attempts are permitted for this connection.
-  * sspiPackagesUsed: \<array\>
+  * sspiPackagesUsed: &lt;array&gt;
       - default to ['NTLM'].
 An array of SSPI packages used.
-  * domain: \<string\>
+  * domain: &lt;string&gt;
       - no default value.
 This is the domain name (a.k.a realm) used by basic authentication if user doesn't prefix their login name with `<domain_name>\`.

 ### Outputs
   * Upon successful authentication, authenticated user name is populated into field `req.connection.user`
     *   If option `retrieveGroups` is true, group names are populated into field `req.connection.userGroups` as an array.
   * Otherwise
     *   If option `authoritative` is set to ture, then the request will be blocked.
-The reason of blocking (i.e. error message) is supplied as response body.
+The reason of blocking (i.e. error message) is written to response body.
 Some response headers such as `WWW-Authenticate` may get filled out, and one of following HTTP response codes will be populated to field `res.statusCode`:
       *   403 if max login attempts are reached
-      *   401 for all in-progress authentications, including protocols that takes multiple round trips or if max login attempts are not reached.
+      *   401 for all in-progress authentications, including protocols that require multiple round trips or if max login attempts has not been reached.
-      *   500 when server encountered unknown exceptions.
+      *   500 when NodeSSPI encountered unknown exceptions.
     *  If option `authoritative` is not set to true, then response headers and `res.statusCode` will still be populated as described above, but NodeSSPI will not block the request, i.e. it will not call `res.end()`.
 Also, error message will be returned from calling `nodeSSPIObj.authenticate(req, res);` rather than sending to response.
 This allows the caller and downstream middleware to make decision.

 ## Platforms